muhalvin/laravel-sneat/README.md

 ## Laravel Sneat

-Laravel Starter with Sneat Admin Dashboard.
+Laravel Starter with Sneat Admin Dashboard and some packages such as auth, permission and users management.

 ## Requirements
 - Laravel (10.37.1)